AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Traffic Flow Verification
 =========================

-Traffic Flow Verification example was exercised after S2C connection(s) is up and BGP connection(s) is established.
+In this example traffic flow verification is performed after the Site2Cloud connection(s) is up and the BGP connection(s) is established.
 The on-premise router is Cisco IOS with network loopback address 2.2.2.2/32.
 Aviatrix Transit VPC/VNet is 10.1.0.0/16.
 Aviatrix Spoke VPC/VNet is 192.168.1.0/24 and the private IP of the testing VM is 192.168.1.36/32.

 	- Traffic from on-premise router Cisco IOS to cloud VM